gracetc27/Flashzilla/README.md

 - ScenePhase and apps moving to the background
 - Timers and using Combine
 - Supporting specific accessibility settings
-- Making use of extensions to build more complicated views.
+- Making use of extensions to build more complicated views
+- Saving and loading from documents directory

 # Contact me
 - [My LinkedIn Profile](https://www.linkedin.com/in/grace-couch-b67786334/)